weechat/specs.weechat.org/specs/001510-trigger-regex-commands.md

 If the first char is a letter (lower or upper case, in range a-z and A-Z), this is used as the command, and the next char is the regex separator.

+If the regex starts with a letter that is not a supported command (for now different from `s` and `y`), it is kept but ignored (a warning is displayed when a trigger with such regex is created).

 If the first char is not a letter, it is used as regex separator, and the command is regex replacement.